Introductions! Meet the TARGeT Team

 Dr. Rosalind McDougall

 Dr Rosalind McDougall is an ethicist in the School of Population and Global Health at the University of Melbourne.
 Rosalind’s research and teaching focus on the ethical challenges faced by health professionals.
 Her background is in philosophy and qualitative research, and she bring these ideas and approaches to interdisciplinary analysis of issues in patient care.
 She has published widely in clinical ethics and reproductive ethics, and is an award-winning educator.
 In 2018, she was selected as one of the ABC’s Top 5 researchers in the humanities and social sciences.
+Prof. Brenda Wilson

 Brenda Wilson is a UK-trained physician with a specialisation in public health.
 Brenda worked in the NHS and then moved into academia: Universities of Aberdeen and Ottawa before her current position at Memorial University of Newfoundland.
 As an Associate Dean, Community Health and Humanities, Brenda provides academic leadership in education and research related to population and applied health research and professional public health practice, and supports her institution’s social accountability mandate.
+A/Prof. Jan Hodgson

 Jan Hodgson is an Associate Professor at the University of Melbourne and Program Director for the Master of Genetic Counselling and the Master of Genomics and Health.
 Jan coordinates the Counselling and Professional Practice curriculum for both programs and contributes to subjects including genetic counselling practice, biomedical ethics, health communication and research methods.